-Respiration Combustion 1.
+Respiration Comhustion 1.
 It is a biochemical process.
 1. It is a physiochemical process.
 2. It occurs in the living cells.
 2. It does not occur in the living cells.
 3. ATP is generated 3.
 ATP is not generated 4.
 Enzymes are required 4.
 Enzymes are not required 5.
 It is a biologically-controlled process.
-5. It is an uncontrolled process. (b) Glycolysis and Krebs cycle
+5. It is an uncontrolled process.

-(b) diycolysis and kiebs cycle GI Glycolysis Krebs cycle 1.
-It is a linear pathway.
-1. It is a cyclic pathway.
-2. It occurs in the cell cytoplasm.
-2. It occurs in the mitochondrial matrix.
+(b) Glycolysis and Krebs cycle

+Glycolysis Krebs cycle ī.
+It is a linear pathway. ١.
+It is a cyclic pathway.
+2. It occurs in the cell cytoplasm, 2.
+It occurs in the mitochondrial matrix.
 3. It occurs in both aerobic and anaerobic respiration.
 3. It occurs in aerobic respiration.
-4. It generates 2 $NADH_2$ and 2 ATP molecules on the breakdown of one glucose molecule.
-4. It produces 6 NADH 2 , 2FADH 2 , and 2 ATP molecules on the breakdown of two acetyl-CoA molecules.
+4. It generates 2 NADII, and 2 ATP molecules on the breakdown of one glucose molecule.
+4. It produces 6 NADH, 2FADH, and 2 ATP molecules on the breakdown of two acetyl-CoA molecules.

+(C) Aerobic Respiration and Fermentation

-(c) Aerobic respiration and fermentation Aerobic respiration Fermentation 1.
+Aerobic respiration Fermentation 1.
 Oxygen is used for deriving energy 1.
-Occurs in the absence of oxygen 2.
-Occurs in the cytoplasm and mitochondria 2.
+Occurs in the absence of oxygen

+2. Occurs in the cytoplasm and mitochondria 2.
 Occurs in the cytoplasm 3.
-End products are carbon dioxide and water End products are ethyl alcohol and carbon dioxide 4.
-Complete oxidation of the respiratory substrate takes place 4.
-Incomplete oxidation of the respiratory substrate takes place 5.
+End products are carbon dioxide and water 3.
+End products are ethyl alcohol and carbon dioxide 4.
+Complete oxidation of the respiratory substrate takes place Incomplete oxidation of the respiratory substrate takes place 5.
 About 36 ATP molecules are produced 5.
 Only 2 ATP molecules are produced

-What are respiratory substrates?
+Q2: What are respiratory substrates?
 Name the most common respiratory substrate.

-The compounds oxidised during the process of respiration are called respiratory substrates.
+Answer: The compounds oxidised during the process of respiration are called respiratory substrates.

 Carbohydrates, especially glucose, act as respiratory substrates.
 Fats, proteins, and organic acids also act as respiratory substrates.

-Give the schematic representation of glycolysis?
+Q3: Give the schematic representation of glycolysis?